jamesfinley/Resume/src/content/resume/resume.md

 **Emerson Climate Technologies** - Front-End Web Developer : At Emerson, I spearheaded the development of polished user experiences across various products, including ComfortGuard and Sensi.
 I also designed mobile-friendly email notifications.
 Additionally, I crafted a visually appealing marketing website for Sensi using Craft CMS.
 This website streamlined access to answers for common questions, highlighted new and upcoming features, and facilitated the purchase and installation of the Sensi thermostat.
+: With Sensi's website powered by a version of Craft before migrations were added, I built a custom migration system in Node.js and mySQL that allowed us to deploy changes to Craft's configuration, including elements and fields as well as content from our Git repo.
+With migrations, we could develop and deploy using modern methods, including across multiple environments.
 : **Skills used**
 	- HTML
 	- CSS
 	- PHP
+	- mySQL
 	- Salesforce
 	- JavaScript
 	- Node.js